ceers/ceers-nircam/batch_scripts/nircam3/README.md

 * `nircam3_[filter]_final.json` - Association files of all images for the given filter, listing images with the `*a3001_match.fits` suffix for use with `image3_nircam3.asdf`

+## Note on TweakReg

+We encountered issues aligning NIRCam3 to the HST F160W mosaic, specifically for a ~1' region in the quadrant of the mosaic mostly covered by the B2 detector where astrometric offsets from NIRCam-to-HST are large (~0.05").
+One possible explanation is that the HST F160W exposures for the particular visit in that part of the mosaic were affected by a low-level guide star tracking issue.

+We therefore followed a different process for aligning this NIRCam pointing.
+We first aligned F277W to F160W, excluding all sources in the upper left quadrant of detector BLONG from the fit.
+We then used F277W rather than F160W as the reference catalog for all other filters in this pointing.
+See Section 3.3.1 of [Bagley et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023ApJ...946L..12B/abstract) for more information.
+The `*tweakreg.asdf` files in `tweakreg_wcs/` account for this change in our TweakReg method for NIRCam3, and we again recommend using these saved WCS models instead of running TweakReg from scratch.